genecoding/Cplusplus-How-to-program-8th/ex17_06_file_matching/README.md

-17.6 (File Matching) Exercise 17.3 asked you to write a series of single statements.
-Actually, these statements form the core of an important type of file-processing program, namely, a filematching program.
-In commercial data processing, it’s common to have several files in each application system.
+17.6 (File Matching) In commercial data processing, it’s common to have several files in each application system.
 In an accounts receivable system, for example, there is generally a master file containing detailed information about each customer, such as the customer’s name, address, telephone number, outstanding balance, credit limit, discount terms, contract arrangements and, possibly, a